 Entrepreneurs: Jackson Mann

-Vibes are the perfect companion to protect your ears all without sacrificing on sound quality!
+Vibes are the perfect companion to protect your ears all without sacrificing sound quality!
 These noise-reducing earphones not only make any musical experience memorably immersive by significantly increasing sound clarity, but lower damaging decibel levels by up to 22 decibels.

 With soft ear tips designed to perfectly rest in the ear canal, these hypoallergenic earplugs are uber-comfortable to wear.
 Vibes have been constructed from carefully selected materials chosen for durability, longevity, and comfort.
 Vibes are built to last, reusable with washable ear tips.

 |$100,000 for 7%||$100,000 for 15%||Mark Cuban|